17 Simple HTML Code Examples You Can Learn in 10 Minutes

-Even though modern websites are generally built with user-friendly interfaces, it’s still good to know some basic HTML.
-If you know the following 17 tags (and the extra few that go with them), you’ll be able to create a basic webpage from scratch or tweak the code created by an app like WordPress.
+Even though modern websites are generally built with user-friendly interfaces, it’s useful to know some basic HTML.
+If you know the following 17 HTML example tags (and a few extras), you’ll be able to create a basic webpage from scratch or tweak the code created by an app like WordPress.

-I’ve provided examples for most of the tags, but if you want to see them in action, download the linked HTML file at the end of the article.
+We’ve provided HTML code examples with output for most of the tags.
+If you want to see them in action, download the sample HTML file at the end of the article.
 You can play with it in a text editor and load it up in a browser to see what your changes do.

 1. <!DOCTYPE html>